This article is also available as a PDF.

 We’re going to be discussing the path integral formulation of quantum mechanics, an alternative way to set up the theory first described by Richard Feynman in his Ph.D. thesis.
 The original motivation was to find a way to express quantum mechanics in terms of the Lagrangian (rather than Hamiltonian) description of classical mechanics, but it results in a very different-looking picture: rather than providing a PDE that lets you evolve the state of the system through time, it expresses the relevant quantities in terms of an integral over all possible paths in configuration space connecting a given pair of points.

 As one might imagine, it takes quite a bit of nontrivial mathematical work to make sense of such an integral and to show that it produces the same physics as the Hamiltonian approach to quantum mechanics.
-As happens a lot when physics interacts with mathematics, physicists tend not to worry a whole lot about this, and it is possible to get a lot computationally in this way.
+As happens a lot when physics interacts with mathematics, physicists tend not to worry a whole lot about this, and it is indeed possible to get a lot done computationally without taking care of those details.
 We’ll start out by presenting this informal picture to get an idea of why one should expect anything like a path integral to show up at all, but afterwards we’ll outline a couple of the schemes for making mathematical sense of it.
 We’ll conclude with a short discussion of the advantages of viewing quantum mechanics from this perspective.

 One thing this article doesn’t spend enough time on is explaining how to use the path integral to do concrete computations.
 I made this choice not because these computations are unimportant but because the topic is covered very well in many of the references.
 I encourage the reader to supplement this piece by at least reading up on how to use the path integral to solve the quantum harmonic oscillator.